leo-frank/diff-gaussian-rasterization-depth/README.md

 **We have verified its correctness on real datasets under sparse view setting (e.g., 3 views), by supervising the optimization with monocular depth.**

-result of dataset `360v2 bonsai` :
+Result of dataset `360v2 bonsai` :

 <div><table frame=void>
 	<tr>